sizezero/hanoi/README.md

 1. Range parameters must be fully specified e.g. 1,5l not 1,l.
 You actually need to be aware of how many lines are currently in the file.
 1. Many commands are missing including P
 1. I don't see a manual for this anywhere.
 The archived PDFs of the online manuals seem to document a newer version with more commands.

+# Other System Limitations

+Filenames are limited to 14 characters.
+Longer filenames are often silently truncated.

+Backspace and delete don't work.
+However @ means ignore all previous characters and # means ignore the previous character.
+This means the line "cd@chdir rbo##obert" is interpreted as "chdir robert"

 ## Lessons